 Reece and I headed to the van while Chris marked out the cuts.
-We brought back a mile of gear: a demo saw, a ring saw, 30m of hose, jerry cans of two stroke, gumboots, a raincoat, earmuffs, safety glasses and the cradle.
-Reece explained the plan as we gophered the gear in several trips.
-Instead of making one deep cut with the road saw we would make two cuts; the first with the demo saw and the second with the ring saw.
+We brought back a mile of gear: a demo saw, a ring saw, 30m of hose, jerry cans of two-stroke, gumboots, a raincoat, earmuffs, safety glasses, and the cradle.
+Reece explained the plan as we gophered the gear on several trips.
+Instead of making one deep cut with the road saw, we would make two cuts; the first with the demo saw and the second with the ring saw.
 When I asked why we bothered to bring the road saw at all he told me that it would have been much faster and easier.
 Fate however had determined he would be on a manual saw for most of the day.
-Luckily for him we had the cradle.
+Luckily for him, we had the cradle.

 For the uninitiated, concrete cutting is an experience.
 It’s an assault on every sense you have.
-Two stroke concrete saws are mechanical beasts: the engine roars, the exhaust smells like a motocross event, slurry and sparks are flung like rooster tails, your whole body vibrates – and Reece loves every second of it.
-By the time he’d finished the first of twelve cuts it was just after 9am.
+Two-stroke concrete saws are mechanical beasts: the engine roars, the exhaust smells like a motocross event, slurry and sparks are flung like rooster tails, and your whole body vibrates – and Reece loves every second of it.
+By the time he’d finished the first of twelve cuts, it was just after 9 am.
 At the rate we were going we weren’t going to make it before the end of the day.
 Never one to quit, Reece had a mouthful of water and set up for the next cut.

 As he worked his magic I took Chris aside and asked what the plans were for removal.
 He had a wet hire 5t excavator coming in on Monday to break the slab out and dispose of it.
 Somehow he had no idea that Perfect Concrete Care was part of the Perfect Group, nor that Perfect Contracting had the capabilities it does.
 When I explained it all he wished he’d known all of this earlier.

 Meanwhile, Reece had been carving things up with the demo saw.
 He’d just finished his fourth cut.
-Two more short cuts and it would be time for lunch.
+Two more shortcuts and it would be time for lunch.
 Not being able to wield a demo saw I felt a bit useless, but Reece is such a gun that he was catching up pretty swiftly.
-He hit those last two cuts out of the park and we retired for bodily refuelling.
+He hit those last two cuts out of the park and we retired for bodily refueling.

 Reece had managed to avoid almost all the slurry so even after three hard hours on the demo saw he was pretty fresh.
 A couple of flat whites and baked goods later saw us back on site.
 It was time for the ring saw.

 Reece said he thought the same thing when he first started cutting all those years ago.
-He explained that the way the ring saw blade is mounted means it’s less stable than the demo saw.
-Too much lateral force mid cut and you can cause serious damage.
+He explained that the way the ring saw blade is mounted means it is less stable than the demo saw.
+Too much lateral force mid-cut and you can cause serious damage.
 He continued that he only had one ring saw so if he destroyed it with impatience then we were done.

-He secured the last cradle bolt, positioned the blade and fired up the ring saw.
+He secured the last cradle bolt, positioned the blade, and fired up the ring saw.
 This time the cuts went much faster.
-The demo saw cuts to a depth of 175mm, so out of a total slab thickness of 275mm he was already two-thirds of the way through.
+The demo saw cuts to a depth of 175mm, so out of a total slab thickness of 275mm, he was already two-thirds of the way through.
 He really needed to concentrate so I zipped my lips and let him work.
-Like a total pro he lowered the saw into the slit and soon the familiar sound of screaming rebar and sliced concrete returned.
+Like a total pro, he lowered the saw into the slit, and soon the familiar sound of screaming rebar and sliced concrete returned.
 He made those cuts in the next hour and a half.
 He did everything and had nothing to do after 2 pm.

 Reese called Chris over for a final inspection.
 He was stoked that we’d got it done!
 He eagerly signed Reece’s docket book and headed back to the site office.
 We cleaned and demobilised Reece’s tools back to the van before demobilising ourselves back to Marrickville.